 In response, the plaintiffs changed course and argued that if the trust would not be dissolved, the sister’s new companion should be made the Trustee.
 Ky and his clients next took the case to trial.

 On cross examination, Ky was able to compel the aspiring trustee to admit he was taking advantage of the sister financially, that he took her Social Security check every month, and that he uses her money to pay all the rent and bills.
 He also admitted it was his idea to bring the lawsuit as a means of “retribution” against the brother.

 During closing argument, Ky told the court that making this man Trustee would be akin to “setting the cat amongst the pigeons.”

 The Judge agreed with Ky and denied the plaintiffs’ request to appoint the self-professed freeloader as Trustee.
 Instead, a respectable local attorney was appointed as the new Trustee.

 The new Trustee will make sure the sister can benefit from the trust funds as needed to cover expenses such as medical bills, transportation, and other essentials.

 Although this case did not involve extravagant sums of money, it did have high stakes in that a ruling to dissolve the trust could have had devastating consequences for the sister and her well-being.
-It also serves as an important reminder of the need to work with experienced representation when defending against attacks that threaten a loved one’s SNT.
+It also serves as an important reminder of the need to work with experienced representation when defending against attacks that threaten a loved one’s Supplemental Needs Trust.